Brainstorming Techniques: When Unity Is Strength

 Project management

-In Project Management, Brainstorming is a technique that can produce innumerable advantages for the Project Manager.
-At the start of a project or at a particular stage, project managers inevitably want to get as many ideas as possible.
+At the beginning of a project or during a particular phase, project managers inevitably want to gather as many ideas as possible, so they seek to find new ideas and stimulate creative thinking among participants.
 This is where brainstorming comes in handy.

 Brainstorming is the technique where a project team meets in a meeting in which the individual members expose all sorts of ideas related to the project in a creative way.